junxit/us-congress-bills-111/bill.md

   - **(1)** entry, appropriation, or disposal under public land laws;
   - **(2)** location, entry, and patent under mining laws; and
   - **(3)** disposition under all laws pertaining to mineral and geothermal leasing or mineral materials.
-- **(b)** *Land Described* The land to be protected under subsection (a) is the approximately 6,596 acres depicted on the map titled “Naturita Canyon Mineral Withdrawal Area” and dated May 2009.
+- **(b)** *Land Described* The land to be protected under subsection (a) is the approximately 6,596 acres depicted on the map titled “Naturita Canyon Mineral Withdrawal Area” and dated January 26, 2010.